 Figure 2.4: Errors associated with the use of the Jacobian matrix to solve the forward kinematic problem.
-A Stewart platform with a height of 100 mm was used to perform this analysis
+A Stewart platform with a height of $100 \, mm$ was used to perform this analysis. ε_D corresponds to the distance between the true position and the estimated position. ε_R corresponds to the angular motion between the true orientation and the estimated orientation.

+Static Forces

-Static Forces The static force analysis of the Stewart platform can be performed using the principle of virtual work.
+The static force analysis of the Stewart platform can be performed using the principle of virtual work.
 This principle states that for a system in static equilibrium, the total virtual work of all forces acting on the system must be zero for any virtual displacement compatible with the system's constraints.